-The existing plans have been used by staff over the years and continue to be used today for land acquisitions through dedication or purchase (all park property and trail easements north of 96th); development of complexes such as Pioneer Park and the Bison Ridge Recreation Center; all golf course improvements of the past five years; capital repair, replacement and improvements for all parks and recreation amenities; and finally as support for seeking additional funding sources such as Adams County Open Space and Great Outdoor Colorado grants.
+Existing plans such as the Prairieways Action Plan (1999); Strategic Plan for Recreation Programs, Services & Facilities (2007); and Buffalo Run Golf Course Strategic Master Plan (2014) have been used by staff over the years and continues today for land acquisitions through dedication or purchase (all park property and trail easements north of 96th); development of complexes such as Pioneer Park and the Bison Ridge Recreation Center; all golf course improvements of the past five years; capital repair, replacement and improvements for all parks and recreation amenities; and finally as support for seeking additional funding sources such as Adams County Open Space and Great Outdoor Colorado grants.

-A PRG master plan is critical regarding the need for and prioritization of park, recreation and golf new development, resources, programs and services in the future.
+A PRG master plan based on the values, vision and voice of today's residents and stakeholders is critical regarding the need for and prioritization of park, recreation and golf new development, resources, programs and services in the future.